joy-lewis/joylucas.github.io/README.md

 # joylucas.github.io
-YOu can access personal website from https://joylucas.github.io
+You can access personal website from https://joylucas.github.io